-Provide Customized Financing Complementary to Financial Sponsors' Capital We offer a broad range of investment structures and have the flexibility to structure our investments to suit the particular needs of our portfolio companies.
-We believe that our debt investments will be viewed as an attractive source of capital and that many venture capital and private equity fund sponsors encourage their portfolio companies to use debt financing as a means of potentially enhancing equity returns, minimizing equity dilution and increasing valuations prior to a subsequent equity financing round or a liquidity event.
+Provide Customized Financing Complementary to Financial Sponsors' Capital.
+We offer a broad range of investment structures and possess expertise and experience to effectively structure and price investments in technology-related companies.
+Unlike many of our competitors that structure their products to fit a specific set of investment parameters, we have the flexibility to structure our investments to suit the particular needs of our portfolio companies.
+We offer customized financing solutions ranging from senior debt to equity capital, with a focus on structured mezzanine debt.

+We use our strong relationships in the financial sponsor community to originate investment opportunities.
+Because venture capital and private equity funds typically invest solely in the equity securities of their portfolio companies, we believe that our debt investments will be viewed as an attractive source of capital, both by the portfolio company and by the portfolio company's financial sponsor.
+In addition, we believe that many venture capital and private equity fund sponsors encourage their portfolio companies to use debt financing for a portion of their capital needs as a means of potentially enhancing equity returns, minimizing equity dilution and increasing valuations prior to a subsequent equity financing round or a liquidity event.

 Invest at Various Stages of Development.
-We provide growth capital to technology-related companies at all stages of development, which we believe provides us with a broader range of potential investment opportunities than those available to many of our competitors, who generally choose to make investments during a particular stage in a company's development.
+We provide growth capital to technology-related companies at all stages of development, from emerging-growth companies, to expansion-stage companies to established companies.
+We believe that this provides us with a broader range of potential investment opportunities than those available to many of our competitors, who generally choose to make investments during a particular stage in a company's development.
+Because of the flexible structure of our investments and the extensive experience of our investment professionals, we believe we are well positioned to take advantage of these investment opportunities at all stages of prospective portfolio companies' development.

 Benefit from Our Efficient Organizational Structure.
 We believe that the perpetual nature of our corporate structure enables us to be a long-term partner for our portfolio companies in contrast to traditional mezzanine and investment funds, which typically have a limited life.
 In addition, because of our access to the equity markets, we believe that we may benefit from a lower cost of capital than that available to private investment funds.
+We are not subject to requirements to return invested capital to investors nor do we have a finite investment horizon.
+Capital providers that are subject to such limitations are often required to seek a liquidity event more quickly than they otherwise might, which can result in a lower overall return on an investment.

 Deal Sourcing Through Our Proprietary Database.
-We have developed a proprietary and comprehensive structured query language-based (SQL) database system to track various aspects of our investment process, including sourcing, originations, transaction monitoring and post-investment performance.
-As of December 31, 2005, our proprietary SQL-based database system included over 7,900 technology-related companies and over 1,480 venture capital private equity sponsor/investors, as well as various other industry contacts.
+We have developed a proprietary and comprehensive structured query language-based (SQL) database system to track various aspects of our investment process including sourcing, originations, transaction monitoring and post-investment performance.
+As of December 31, 2005, our proprietary SQL-based database system included over 7,900 technology-related companies and over 1,480 venture capital private equity sponsors/investors, as well as various other industry contacts.
+This proprietary SQL system allows us to maintain, cultivate and grow our industry relationships while providing us with comprehensive details on companies in the technology-related industries and their financial sponsors.